-The Abbotsford Tulip Festival is a popular Vancouver event in the Fraser Valley that takes place at a farm with hundreds of tulip flowers in the spring.
+The Abbotsford Tulip Festival used to be a popular Vancouver event in the Fraser Valley at a farm with hundreds of tulip flowers in the spring.

 Tulip Fields in the Fraser Valley

 In 2021 the Abbotsford Tulip Festival moved to the Okanagan.
 In other words, the Fraser Valley event no longer exists, at least not in the Lower Mainland.
 The good news though is that the Chilliwack Tulip Festival still happens (and it was the larger of the two events anyways).

 As many as 90,000 people used to make the trek out to the Fraser Valley to admire the festival in Abbotsford.
 More than 2.5 million flowers and 40 different varieties of tulips bloomed over the course of the approximately one-month-long event each year.

 To learn more about what the Abbotsford event used to look like, continue reading.
 To learn about Western Canada’s largest flower-themed spring event which still exists, see our article about the Chilliwack Tulip Festival.

 Abbotsford Tulip Festival Location

 The Abbotsford Tulip Festival took place in a field at 36737 North Parallel Road in Abbotsford.
 The farm wasn’t far from Exit #95 on the Trans-Canada Highway about an hour’s drive from Vancouver (in good traffic).
 At the site there was a dirt parking lot, a tent-sheltered picnic area and then a large field with row upon row of beautiful tulips.

 The Abbotsford Tulip Festival was at a farm with thousands of tulips spread over a 10-acre area.
 It wasn’t a festival like most major festivals in the Lower Mainland, although it did have food trucks on weekends and over a thousand people could turn out on busy sunny days.